OpenID Connect (OIDC) and OAuth2 client and filters

 }

-Alternatively, AccessTokenRequestFilter can be registered automatically with all MP Rest or Jakarta REST clients if the quarkus.resteasy-client-oidc-token-propagation.register-filter property is set to true and quarkus.resteasy-client-oidc-token-propagation.json-web-token property is set to false (which is a default value).
+Alternatively, AccessTokenRequestFilter can be registered automatically with all MP Rest or Jakarta REST clients if the quarkus.resteasy-client-oidc-token-propagation.register-filter property is set to true and the quarkus.resteasy-client-oidc-token-propagation.json-web-token property is set to false, which is the default value.

 Exchange token before propagation

-If the current access token needs to be exchanged before propagation and you work with Keycloak or other OpenID Connect Provider which supports a Token Exchange token grant, then you can configure AccessTokenRequestFilter like this:
+If the current access token needs to be exchanged before propagation and you work with Keycloak or another OpenID Connect provider that supports a Token Exchange token grant, you can configure AccessTokenRequestFilter like this:

 quarkus.oidc-client.auth-server-url=http://localhost:8180/auth/realms/quarkus